Rule #82: A biggo pot ‘o’ beans is a thing of beauty.

 - 3 bay leaves

 - 4 slices thick-cut bacon

 - Pour the beans into the slow cooker.
 Add in enough water to cover by 1½ inches (about 12 cups).
 Add in remaining ingredients besides bacon, stir to combine.
 Lay the bacon slices on top of the beans.
-Put the lid on, and cook on low for 12 hours or high for 8.
-Serve as a side dish or as a main dish with cornbread.
+Put the lid on, and cook on high for 12 hours Serve as a side dish or as a main dish with cornbread.

 Diced red onion

 Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary, and Pineapple House Rules makes no guarantees to the accuracy of this information.